On Cape Cod, Martha’s Vineyard and Nantucket, renting a moped is a convenient and cost-effective way to travel while on vacation.

 If you don’t know these answers, call your agent and find out.
 If you do not have adequate insurance coverage or you are unsure of what coverage you have, purchase the moped insurance at the time of rental.
 The old adage rings true, better safe than sorry.

 As with any accident, you will want to notify the police immediately.
-Like motorcycles, mopeds are often not noticed by cars, especially ones driven by distracted drivers on vacation.
-Having the police at the scene will help ensure there is a thorough investigation of who was at fault.
+Like motorcycles, mopeds are often not noticed by other motor vehicle operators, especially distracted drivers on vacation.
+Having the police at the scene will help ensure there is a thorough investigation to determine who was at fault.

 If you see a moped accident, call an ambulance and the police.